jrf6xh/In-Search-Of-Spending/README.md

 * Download the original data from the Kaggle link in the source section.
 * Run the first section of the Technical Notebook to prepare the data for modeling.
 * The data is saved and loaded periodically throughout the code to limit the memory strain on your local computer and to allow for modular running of certain sections of the notebook.
 * All code is contained in the Technical Notebook.
-The code can also be run modularly in the following order: Preprocessing -> EDA -> Modeling -> Results_Analysis

 ## Sources
 * The original data is made available by Google through a [Kaggle Competition.](https://www.kaggle.com/c/ga-customer-revenue-prediction/data)